Best daily deals

 The app lets you fine-tune everything from what the custom button does to how your music sounds.

-But you’re going to want to download the Sony Headphones Connect app (iOS/Android).
-Once you do so, you’ll be able to control the amount of ambient noise you’re comfortable with as there are twenty different levels ranging from maximum noise canceling to using the microphones to hear everything around you.
-Or you could always just leave adaptive sound control on and let the headphones change on the fly depending on your surroundings.
+But you’ll want to download the Sony Headphones Connect app (iOS/Android).
+Once you do so, you can control the amount of ambient noise you’re comfortable with.
+There are twenty different levels, ranging from maximum noise canceling to using microphones to hear everything around you.
+Or you could always just leave adaptive sound control on and let the headphones change on the fly, depending on your surroundings.

-You can also adjust the sound position control from the app, which as the name suggests: lets you pick from which direction you prefer to hear your music coming.
-It’s not quite 360 Reality Audio that Sony has been pushing lately, but it’s still pretty neat — although you’ll have to switch from whatever codec you’re using to SBC as it prioritizes stability.
-The same is true with the built-in equalizer and the reverb presets that you’ll find in the app.
+You can also adjust the sound position control from the app, which, as the name suggests, lets you pick which direction you prefer to hear your music coming from.
+It’s not quite the 360 Reality Audio that Sony has been pushing lately.
+However, it’s still pretty neat — although you’ll have to switch from whatever codec you use to SBC as it prioritizes stability.
+The same is true with the built-in equalizer and the reverb presets you’ll find in the app.

 Picture of the Sony WH-XB900N headphones in hand with a focus on the power button.